What Sea Turtles Can Teach Us About Venture Capital Diversification

 ABOUT THE AUTHOR

-Cainon Coates, Senior Principal at Castor Ventures
+Cainon Coates, Partner at Castor Ventures

 Cainon has 10+ years’ experience in finance, venture capital, and entrepreneurship, having worked at Boston Consulting Group and PBM Capital Group as well as serving on the founding team of five startups.
 At BCG, he worked in their private equity practice to conduct due diligence across the semiconductor, transportation, and medical device industries.
 At PBM (a $500M healthcare-focused venture capital firm), he led investments and worked as an operating partner within portfolio companies (including Human Design Medical, Revive Pharmaceuticals, and Triangle Research Labs).
 Cainon is a co-founder and advisor of Viafy and was previously a co-founder and CEO of University Laundry (acquired by a national operator and now part of Proctor & Gamble’s marquee Tide brand).
 He has an MBA from MIT Sloan and a BS from the University of Virginia in Systems Engineering.